 Denver Water collects readings at stream gauges and reservoirs throughout the system to track streamflow, diversions, snowpack and other water-supply data.
 The data in the following reports reflect average conditions over the course of 24 hours at the reporting locations.
 All data are preliminary and subject to revision.
-For more information, call 303-628-6510 (please direct other general questions to 303-628-6000).
+For more information, call 303-628-6510 (please direct other general questions to Denver Water Customer Care: 303-893-2444).
 The Colorado Division of Water Resource’s Water Talk phone line at 303-831-7135 provides current streamflow information at stream gages located throughout Colorado.

 Daily Raw Water Reports

-The daily raw water reports and the daily weather data provide daily streamflow, rainfall and evapotranspiration updates year-round.
+The daily raw water reports and weather data provide daily streamflow, rainfall and evapotranspiration updates year-round.